No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 git merge --no-ff hw4_mile_converter -m "message"
 ```

 This prevented the same situation from developing and gave us the kind of merge seen in previous homeworks.
-As to why this occurred in the first place with the second merge, the reason follows from the fact that since master had already been merged into the hw4_mile_converter branch to begin with, the merge opeation proceeded to treat them as all part of the same branch due to the resultant similarity.
+As to why this occurred in the first place with the second merge, the reason follows from the fact that since master had already been merged into the hw4_mile_converter branch to begin with, the merge operation proceeded to treat them as all part of the same branch due to the resultant similarity.

 Now back on track with one feature branch fully merged into master as seen here.

 ![Web](./Images/merge_2.PNG)

-We then proceeded to do the same operation with the second feature branch, hw4_color_branch, in terms of first merging master into the branch, resolving the merge conflicts one by one, along with adding and commiting them.
+We then proceeded to do the same operation with the second feature branch, hw4_color_branch, in terms of first merging master into the branch, resolving the merge conflicts one by one, and adding along with commiting them.

 ![Web](./Images/merge_3.PNG)

-Next, we completed the last merge of the second feature branch into master via the same non fast-forwad merge command while on master.
+Next, we completed the last merge of the second feature branch into master via the same non fast-forward merge command while on master.

 ![Web](./Images/merge_4.PNG)